-The crime rate in the Cleveland Police area is 101 per 1,000 households compared to the national average of 78.
-The only two Police areas to experience higher rates of crime than Cleveland are Greater Manchester (122) and West Yorkshire (116)6.
-There are high levels of antisocial behaviour and deliberate fires, with Cleveland suffering from the highest arson rates in the country.
+The crime rate in the Cleveland Police area is 121 per 1,000 households compared to the national average of 89.
+The only Police Force area to experience higher rates of crime than Cleveland is West Yorkshire $(125.9)^6$.
+There are high levels of anti-social behaviour and deliberate fires, with Cleveland suffering from the highest arson rates in the country.
 This is reflected in attacks that our firefighters have been subjected to whilst responding to operational incidents.
-Over the five years up to 2017/18 the Brigade's personnel suffered more than double the national average of attacks (2017/18 - 20.7 nationally compared to 46 for Cleveland Fire Brigade).
+Over the five years up to 2019/20 the Brigade's personnel suffered nearly four times the national average of rate of attacks per 1,000 operational firefighters (2015/16 to 2019/20) - 23.39 nationally compared to 89.8 for the Authority).

-Risk factors such as, deprivation, poor health and life expectancy is significantly lower than the England average and 29.1% of the population in the area are classed as disabled or having long term health issues, low education attainment (lower than the England average); high unemployment (higher than the national average) and limited opportunity for social mobility, play a key part in the composition of our area with research demonstrating that higher deprived areas have higher risk from fire.
+Risk factors such as deprivation, poor health, life expectancy is significantly worse than the England average and 21.1% of the population in the area is classed as disabled or having long term health issues with 10.1% having a condition which limits their life significantly.
+The area also suffers from low education attainment (lower than the England average), high unemployment (higher than the national average) and limited opportunity for social mobility, play a key part in the composition of our area with research demonstrating that higher deprived areas have higher risk from fire.

-Full details of our operating environment are set out in our Community Risk Profile document available from our website7.
+Full details of our operating environment are set out in our Community Risk Profile document available from our website.